-This spread from Marwan Sabbagh, MD, Director of Cleveland Clinic Lou Ruvo Center for Brain Health, fits into a Mediterranean diet.
-Cannellini beans are a staple legume in Tuscany.
-Polyphenol-rich peppers and onion and Brain-Boosting Broth add additional benefits.
+This spread fits right into a Mediterranean diet.
+Cannellini beans are a staple legume in Tuscany, Italy, and polyphenol-rich peppers and onions and our brain-boosting broth add additional benefits.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-- In a large saucepan over medium heat, cook the bacon until the fat has rendered and the bacon is crisp (4-6 minutes).
+- In a large saucepan over medium heat, cook the bacon until the fat has rendered and the bacon is crisp (4 to 6 minutes).

 - Add the celery, onion, parsnip and garlic.
 Cook, stirring occasionally, until the vegetables begin to brown (about 2 minutes).